Information on the risks of acrylamide and how you can reduce the chances of being harmed by it.

 What the food industry is doing to reduce acrylamide

 The food industry has undertaken a lot of work to identify and implement measures to reduce acrylamide levels in food.
 This includes developing guidance on ways to limit acrylamide formation in a variety of foods and processes.
-New legislation will require food business operators to put in place simple, practical steps to manage acrylamide within their food safety management systems.

 How to reduce acrylamide at home